 Raita is a classic yogurt salad that completes many a Pakistani and Indian meal.
-Here’s basic, everyday cucumber raita I’ve grown up with.
-It’s an easy recipe that can be whipped up in minutes with ingredients you likely have on hand.
+Here’s an easy, authentic cucumber raita recipe I’ve grown up with.
+This raita recipe can be whipped up in minutes with ingredients you likely have on hand.
 I’ve also included optional add-ins to give you an idea of the endless possibilities.

 I thought it was a typical ‘grandma’s pot roast’ scenario.
 When you call mom to ask why she always cuts the ends off the pot roast and she says because that’s the way grandma did it.
 You ask grandma only to find out she cut it off to fit it in her oven.